Alice Reyes: The CCP Professional Artist Support Program

 Things got worse when the CCP ordered total closure of all its venues.
 “I brought the dancers to my home, turned two bedrooms into dance studios, and we went on via Zoom, doing ballet and modern dance classes.
 Our young choreographers worked from their homes with their dancers at different locations.
 That was something to witness!
 It’s proof of the saying if there is a will, there will indeed be a way.
-New works that were produced under such conditions were put online by the CCP as a very successful series of dance shows called Dance On!”
+New works that were produced under such conditions were put online by the CCP as a series of dance shows called Dance On!”

 Reyes had to keep dancers busy even after dance hours.
 She gave her four resident dancers recipes to whip up, such as Greek pastitsio, lasagna, and all kinds of fancy pasta sauces, along with appetizers and sauces and desserts.
 Soon the dancers-turned-cooks were doing Eggs Benedict Brunches on Sundays out on her patio.
 “Friends and other dancers lined up to sit at the three communal tables, chairs at proper distances.”

-More pandemic episodes: “This kept me busy, surrounded by all that youthful energy.
-Because we took all precautions, we all stayed healthy and active, though totally aware of and commiserating with the many lives lost, the numerous jobs gone, and businesses closing down.”
+More pandemic thoughts: “the work kept me busy, surrounded by all their energy.
+We took all precautions and we stayed healthy and active, though totally aware of the many lives lost, the many jobs gone, and businesses closing down.”

 When the CCP opened its doors two years later (only to close again for a three-year renovation), her group was able to continue with an expanded Professional Artists Support Program (PASP) designed to give grants to displaced dancers from all professional dance companies.